 4. Try Liz’s ‘have a word’ method when you feel the anxiety rising.
 Build up your own body of evidence to remind yourself that you are able to survive stressful situations.
 You won’t die.
 You won’t stop breathing.
 You will get through it, survive and get through the day.

-5. Practise the meditations and exercises daily (if you have time, revisit the ones from last week too) and continue to use your journal.
+5. Practise the meditations and exercises daily (if you have time, revisit the ones from last week too) and continue to use your notebook.
 Try to use this week as a way of turning those negative thoughts around.
 Even if you find it hard, write something like "I'm finding this hard, but I'm going to try anyway."
 And then keep trying all week if you can.
 You can use the following questions and exercises below to help you write your daily journal:

 - When you’re stressed what words would you describe how you feel?
 Write them down.